 I didn’t sleep.
-My head may have felt like a medicine ball, but I was still in the room with Sean.
-My body was buzzing with pings of energy, and I there were sparks firing off my skin in the dark.
+My head may have felt like a medicine ball, but I was still in the room with my friend – and all of our friends.
+My body was buzzing with pings of energy, and I could see sparks firing off my skin in the dark.

 When the shots from the photographer popped into my inbox today, I proceeded to completely lose my shit, particularly over this one, because I feel as though he is comforting me, when I should have been comforting him.

 Sean never regained consciousness and died just after midnight on Saturday 9th August.
 I was able to see him one more time, but by this stage he was deep in the warmth of a CF coma.
 It surprised and upset me that it took him so long to die.
 What didn’t upset or surprise me was that he wanted to die alone.
 He didn’t want anyone seeing his last breaths.
 As usual, but most importantly and as he wanted, Sean was in full control.